 Other query failures.
 This corresponds to the failure counter of previous versions of BIND 9.
-Note: this counter is provided mainly for backward interest in practice.

-QryFailure compatibility with the previous versions.
-Normally a more fine-grained counters such as AuthQryRej and
+Note: this counter of previous versions of BIND 9.
+Note: this counter is provided mainly for backward compatibility with the previous versions.
+Normally a more fine-grained counters such as AuthQryRej and interest in practice.